-Standing and seated Buddha statues are always depicting various hand symbols and gestures.
-Listed below you will find the most common mudras and Buddha poses which will reveal their identity and meaning.
-Indeed, learning to recognize the attributes of different Buddha statues will tell you everything you need to know!
+Here you will find most common Buddhist mudras and Buddha poses.
+Learning to recognize the attributes of different Buddha statues will tell you everything you need to know!

 - Abhaya Mudra (Protection)